- Who we are

 A year at Tyndale will be about 60 ECTS.
 This translates to about 40 hours of work a week for an average student.
 Of course for many of our students, English is their second language and they will need to add some extra time to complete their course work, especially during the first year.
 Also, the load is not always evenly spread across the semester, so some weeks will be busier than others.
 For those living on campus, Tyndale provides meals so you will not have to cook, except for Sundays when students take turns cooking.

 We also highly recommend that the student gets involved in a local church.
 There are many (international) churches available.
 It is good to put your academic studies into practice in ministry.
 Many students also try to find a job on the side.
 Students are allowed to work up to 10 hours a week on their student visa.
 Student employment should not negatively affect their studies.
-Some current students work in churches in the area, others deliver newspapers in the morning.
-Your week is going to be full, mimicking life as it is or will be when you are in ministry.

 Each student will be assisted by a faculty member in adjusting to studies, class time, course-work, and developing a schedule for study at Tyndale, as well as for spiritual counsel and other assistance as needed.
 The faculty member and his advisees will meet together from time to time for prayer and sharing, as well as individually at other times for formal or informal interaction.